ntustison/PaperANTsX/Text/discussion.md

 and training (ANTsRNet/ANTsPyNet); and visualization and statistical analysis of the results (ANTsR/ANTsPy).

-\textcolor{black}{It is the comprehensiveness of ANTsX that provides significant advantages over much of the deep learning work that is currently taking place in medical imaging.
+\textcolor{black}{It is the comprehensiveness of ANTsX that provides several advantages over much of the deep learning work that is currently taking place in medical imaging.
 In other words, various steps in the deep learning training processing (e.g., data augmentation, preprocessing) can all be performed within